-Boya is a brand from Croatia, a creative vision of Zagreb based designer Maja Mesić.
-Name 'Boya' (which means colour in Croatian), as well as the idea, is based on the internationally awarded project – the innovative drawing tool.
+Boya is a brand from Croatia with a creative vision from Zagreb based designer Maja Mesic.
+Name 'Boya' (which means colour in Croatian), and the idea are based on the internationally awarded project – the innovative drawing tool.

-Boya works daily on improving their manufacturing process as well as on developing the vision of the brand and colour selection to be able to provide a different creative solution for everybody.
-100% of their production happens in Croatia.
+Boya works daily on improving their manufacturing process and developing the vision of the brand and colour selection to provide a different creative solution for everybody.
+100% of Boya production happens in Croatia.

-- One significant fact that distinguishes BOYA pastels from others...and that is the amount of material per crayon.
+- One significant fact that distinguishes Boya crayons from others is the amount of material per crayon.
 Average stick-shaped wax pastel weighs 4 grams and triangular-shaped 8 grams, and Boya 20 grams, that is more than double.
 The material is more robust, does not break easily, lasts longer, and the pigment is more intensive and durable.

-- BOYA Resharpens!
+- Boya crayons resharpens!
 As you spent it you do not need to sharpen it, as you create new tips, and edges by drawing.
 You always sharpen one part, so you still have a tip for line, and an edge for surface somewhere, it just depends how you turn it.
-It does not imply a way of holding, so a user is free to manoeuvre with Boya.

 - A user is free to manoeuvre with Boya crayons as it does not imply a way of holding.

 You can learn more about incredible Boya crayons here.